-We remain fully invested and well positioned in the areas of (a) broad-based exposure across India in consumption, industrials, healthcare, and property; (b) selected technology names across foundry, IT services, software, and internet; and (c) ideas where return drivers are not major macro factors e.g. ASEAN and global energy transmission, pharmaceuticals.
-Off-benchmark stocks contribute > 35% to our holdings.
-During the month, we added selectively to China / Hong Kong SAR, broadening out into property and industrials at the expense of India, where we saw some nearterm slowdown due to monsoon and elections in the last two quarters.
+We remain fully invested and well positioned in the areas of (a) broad-based exposure across India in industrials, healthcare, and property; (b) selected technology names across foundry, IT services, software, and internet; and (c) ideas where return drivers are not major macro factors, e.g. ASEAN and energy transmission.
+We believe the long-term thesis remains intact for India and our Fund is well positioned should demand reaccelerate again post monsoon.
+Government capex should resume after a few quarters pause, and we expect some sequential improvement in business activity.